Ecology is cleaning up lead and arsenic contamination left behind by the Everett Smelter, in residential and industrial areas of Northeast Everett.

 The Everett Smelter was operated by Asarco from 1894–1912, but the contamination wasn't discovered until 1990.
 Smelter operations left high levels of arsenic and lead on the former smelter property.
 Contaminated particles from the smokestacks settled over a 1.1 square mile area.

 We're more than halfway done

-We have now completed cleanup work on more than half of the approximately 700 homes in the uplands area and at American Legion Memorial Park.
+We've completed cleanup work on more than half of the approximately 700 homes in the uplands area and at American Legion Memorial Park.
 We have sampled for contamination at all the properties that requested it.
-For details, see our cleanup progress page.
+For details, see our cleanup progress page